xaqui/Godot_VN/README.md

 This is a fork of [this repo](https://gitlab.com/Code_Man/Godot_VN).

-<p>This is  a Visual Novel framework for the Godot game engine, similar to RenPy.<br>
+This is  a Visual Novel framework for the Godot game engine, similar to RenPy.<br>

+###Features
+*   Godot Engine v3.2 compatible.
-It displays an image and with optional background sound trough different pages until changed.<br>
+*   It displays an image and with optional background sound through different pages until changed.
-The user can switch between pages back and forth with mouse buttons at the bottom and optionally the keyboard.<br>
+*   The user can switch between pages back and forth with mouse buttons at the bottom and optionally the keyboard.
-A text on every page is displayed at the bottom, with custom fonts with configurable sizes and colors.<br>
+*   A text on every page is displayed at the bottom, with custom fonts with configurable sizes and colors.
-Per page sound can also be played, only one at a time however, it will be stopped once the player changes to a new page.<br>
+*   Per page sound can also be played, only one at a time however, it will be stopped once the player changes to a new page.
-The player can also be forced to make a choice of possible responses provided trough a menu that will skip to some position.<br>
+*   The player can also be forced to make a choice of possible responses provided trough a menu that will skip to some position.
-Data is stored in a xml file and can be edited with the builtin editor or by hand optionally.<br></p>
+*   Data is stored in a xml file and can be edited with the built-in editor or by hand optionally.
+*   Game progress can be saved and loaded.

 ### To Do
 *   Text Animations.